miellaby/entrelacs/ArrowsSpace.md

 ### Prevent Duplicates During Arrows Assimilation

-The _Arrows Space_ is populated by converting data into arrows.
+The _Arrow Space_ is populated by converting data into arrows.
 This conversion process is called _assimilation_.
 It occurs:

 - When data—like user inputs—come from the outside.
 - When some internal computation produces new arrows.